 We have had several new people coming out soul winning with us on Saturdays: two Irish ladies and two men, David and Raiss.
 I recently went out with Raiss for the first time, and we used my Religion Survey.
 In this particular neighbourhood, it was not as effective as far as salvations, but we were able to get the Gospel to three and lead them through the Ten Commandments, quoting James 2:10, “For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.”
 They all responded in shock, saying, “I don’t believe that.”
 I said, “Well, it is what the Bible says.
 Do you not believe God’s Word?”
 They would not answer, but please pray that the Lord would use those encounters to show them their need for a Saviour.

 1. Father’s Day meeting

 2. Victory Youth Camp

-Last, I would like to thank all of you for your continued prayers and support.
-It has enabled us to spread the Gospel in Limerick, Ireland.
+Last, I would like to thank all of you for your continued prayers, faithful support, and all the churches and individuals who sent gifts to help with our vehicle.